Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 - (Checkbox)
-Mark the checkbox button to select an accounting report.
+Click the checkbox button to select an accounting report.
 The toolbar is displayed:

   - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit) Button
 Click this button to edit the selected accounting report.
 The *Edit* view is displayed, see [Edit BWA](#edit-bwa).